eriksjaastad/react-startpack/README.md

 # React-Startpack
-Bare minimum setup for a simple react app.
+Bare minimum setup for a simple React app.
 Should save you a lot of time.
 You are very welcome!!

 For a detailed description of how the startpack works head over to the link below: